lacchain/besu-pro-testnet/README.md

 	$ ansible-playbook -i inventory --private-key=~/.ssh/id_rsa -u remote_user site-lacchain-regular.yml
 	```

-* At the end of the installation, if everything is correct, a PANTHEON service will be created in the case of a **validator node** managed by Systemctl with **stopped** status.
+* At the end of the installation, if everything worked a PANTHEON service will be created in the case of a **validator node** managed by Systemctl with **stopped** status.

 Don't forget to write down your node's "enode" from the log by locating the line that looks like this:
 ```